Mud Creek (Fenton Brook) (2013)

-For both sites combined, there were an estimated 587 yearling and older wild brown trout per mile.
-Fewer wild rainbow trout were captured in this survey than in 2002 or 2003 surveys, indicating this population may not be expanding as we expected based on what we have seen in other regional waters where rainbow trout were introduced.
-The wild rainbow trout were not introduced by DEC, but were likely progeny of fish stocked illegally by anglers.
-Other fish species captured included blacknose dace, mottled sculpin, white sucker, northern hogsucker, creek chub, pearl dace, central stoneroller, fantail darter and rainbow darter.
+Fewer wild rainbow trout were captured on Mud Creek in the 2013 survey than in 2002 or 2003 surveys and a similar number to 2007 and 2012 surveys, indicating this population may not be expanding as we expected based on what we have seen in other regional waters where rainbow trout were introduced.
+These wild rainbow trout were not introduced by DEC, but were likely progeny of fish stocked illegally by anglers.
+Other fish species captured in the survey included blacknose dace, mottled sculpin, white sucker, northern hogsucker, creek chub, pearl dace, central stoneroller, fantail darter, common shiner and rainbow darter.

 Overall, Mud Creek supports a healthy population of wild brown trout along with a limited number of wild rainbow trout that should provide good wild trout angling in a rural, mixture of agricultural and forested lands.
 Anglers should ask for landowner permission before fishing.